Aaron Hicks Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 11th in MLB.
+- The pitching staff for the Rangers has a collective nine K/9, which ranks 13th in the league.

-- The Rangers have the ninth-ranked team ERA across all league pitching staffs (3.62).
+- The Rangers have a 3.48 team ERA that ranks seventh among all league pitching staffs.

-- The Rangers allow the fourth-fewest home runs in baseball (21 total, 0.8 per game).
+- Rangers pitchers combine to give up 21 home runs (0.8 per game), the fourth-fewest in baseball.

-- The Rangers will send Eovaldi (2-2) out for his sixth start of the season.
-He is 2-2 with a 5.20 ERA and 31 strikeouts through 27 2/3 innings pitched.
+- The Rangers are sending Perez (3-1) to the mound to make his sixth start of the season.
+He is 3-1 with a 2.60 ERA and 24 strikeouts in 27 2/3 innings pitched.

-- His most recent time out was on Monday against the Cincinnati Reds, when the righty went six innings, surrendering three earned runs while allowing six hits.
+- In his last outing on Tuesday against the Cincinnati Reds, the lefty went 6 1/3 innings, giving up no earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.